-If you are enrolled in the WEB section of this course during either the Fall or Spring semester, then it is important that you understand what is on this page:
+If you are enrolled in the WEB section (Section 002) of this course during either the Fall or Spring semester, then it is important that you understand what is on this page:

 Regarding attending class in 100 Thomas or watching the class online, there are THREE OPTIONS for you:

-If you decide to watch it live, then you will submit a Class Reflection Video Assignment (CRVA), which is three different 2.5 minute video reflections about the content of the class.
+If you decide to watch the Live Stream live, you will have to submit a Class Reflection Video Assignment (CRVA), which is three different 3 minute video reflections about the content of the class.
 (See the syllabus for more information)

 Attendance is an assignment and so you MUST submit the CRVA for every class.

-Option Two: Come to 100 Thomas and be in the classroom (T/R at 4:35pm in the fall or 3:05pm in the spring)
+Option Two: Come to 100 Thomas and be in the classroom.

 If you come to 100 Thomas, then you DO NOT have to submit the Class Reflection Video Assignment after each class.

-You NEVER have to inform us whether you are coming to class in 100 Thomas or watching online (and then submitting the CRVA)
+You NEVER have to inform us whether you are coming to class in 100 Thomas (and taking the Canvas Attendance Quiz) or watching online (and then submitting the CRVA).

 Unless you enjoy making these videos, it is much easier to just come to the Thomas Building.